-5p.c. rise econom predicted
+5p.c. rise economy predicted

-HONGKONG'S economy is likely to grow about five per cent next year, against a forecast 16 per cent rise in the domestic gross product this year, a analyst research predicted yesterday.
+HONGKONG'S economy is likely to grow about five per cent next year, against a forecast 16 per cent rise in the domestic gross product this year, a research analyst predicted yesterday.

-Hoare Govett analyst Mr Charles Edmond also said the Hang Seng index - which has risen some 20 per cent this year - is likely to year consolidate at 420 or just above, but might a correction at about 430.
+Hoare Govett analyst Mr Charles Edinond also said the Hang Seng index - which has risen some 20 per cent this year - is likely to consolidate at 420 or just above, but might face a correction at about 430.

-Edmond, a member of the Y's Men's Club of Hongkong, was addressing a club lunch meeting in the Mandarin was: The Hongkong Economy and Stock Market: Performance and Prospects - a Personal View.

-Edmond made his predictions on the

-assumption that Opec's oil price increase - which will probably be announced tonight - would be in the order of 10 per cent.
-"Given a rise of that size, next year should see a m odest growth in Hongkong's exports," he said.
+Edmond, a member of the Y's Men's Club of Hongkong, addressing a club lunch meeting in the Mandarin yesterday.
+His topic was: The Hongkong Economy and Stock Market: Performance Market: remains and Prospects - a Personal View.
+Edmond made his the street on the assumption that Opec's oil price increase - which will price increase - which will probably be announced tonight - would be in the order of 10 per cent, "Given a rise of that size, next year should see a modest growth in Hongkong's exports," he said.